understructure/AWSBigDataSpecialtyExamPrep/Domain_3_-_Processing/EMR_Architecture_Part_2.md

     * WARNING - EBS volumes for HDFS DO NOT PERSIST AFTER CLUSTER TERMINATION

-* EMRFS

-    * HDFS on S3 - use if
+* EMRFS - HDFS on S3

-        * you need high I/O performance and/or need to take advantage of instance storage on D2 and I3 instance families

-        * You’re processing same operations iteratively on data

     * Uses S3 directly without ingesting data into HDFS